Get the latest from TODAY

 - Rinse well with water, being careful not to wet any of the filling.

-- Dry using a hair dryer.
+- Dry the area using a hair dryer.